YenanXu/Predicting_Crime/docs/Models.md

 ## Prediction of Crime Types in Boston Area

 For modelling purpose, our data was splitted into train(80%) and test(20%) sets, stratified by crime types.
 We included here six models, parametric and non-parametric, to address the task of multi-class classification of six different types of criminal misconducts.
-The models are naive logistic regression, logistic regression optimized by Extra Tree Classifier for feature selections, neural network, decision tree, random forest and boosting.
+The models are basic logistic regression, logistic regression optimized by Extra Tree Classifier for feature selections, neural network, decision tree, random forest and boosting.
 <a name="1.1"> </a>

 ## 1. Baseline (Multiple Logistic Regression Model)